KanteronSystems/blogen/site/content/post/2020-03-23-platform-covid19.md

 Francisco Cervero (Singapore): Global Health Consultant at World Health Organization; Health Systems, Policy & Economics Researcher at National University of Singapore.

 Kanteron's Platform is already installed in some of the largest healthcare systems in the world, and we've started to receive reports that it is making a real difference.
 For further inquiries please [contact us using the form at the bottom of our web home page](https://www.kanteron.com/).

+It has also been featured in Catalyst Health 2.0 [Health Tech Responds to COVID-19 website](https://www.covid19healthtech.com/companies/kanteron-systems).

 Thank you for the relentless hard work, Kanteron team! 💪